vanderleipires/Docs.pt-br/aspnetcore/host-and-deploy/iis/troubleshoot.md

 ## <a name="common-startup-errors"></a>Erros de inicialização comuns

-Veja a [Referência de erros comuns do ASP.NET Core](xref:host-and-deploy/azure-iis-errors-reference).
+Consulte <xref:host-and-deploy/azure-iis-errors-reference>.
 A maioria dos problemas comuns que impedem a inicialização do aplicativo é abordada no tópico de referência.

 ## <a name="slow-or-hanging-app"></a>Aplicativo lento ou travando